Alternatives to Waiting for the CAC Assessment in Hong Kong

 Leaving the CAC queue is not necessary — and often not wise.
 The public assessment carries unmatched institutional credibility.
 But waiting passively is equally unwise.
 Here's what you can access while the CAC grinds through its queue.

 Training Subsidy Programme (TSP).
-If your child is under 6 and on the waiting list for subvented pre-school rehabilitation services, the TSP pays up to HK$6,904 per month — non-means-tested.
-This subsidy exists specifically to bridge the waiting period.
-It funds private training services that your child can access immediately while the public assessment is pending.
+If your child is under 6 and eligible while on the waiting list for subvented pre-school rehabilitation services, the TSP provides up to HK$3,549 per month for EETC applicants or HK$6,904 per month for SCCC applicants.
+The programme is described as non-means-tested and exists to bridge the waiting period.
+It funds private training services that your child can access while the public assessment is pending.

 On-site Pre-school Rehabilitation Services (OPRS).
-Now covering nearly 90% of kindergartens across Hong Kong with zero waiting time.
-If your child is in kindergarten, OPRS provides on-site rehabilitation support — speech therapy, occupational therapy, special education training — without the CAC assessment being complete.
+Now covering nearly 90% of kindergartens across Hong Kong with reported zero waiting time.
+If your child is in kindergarten, OPRS may provide on-site rehabilitation support — speech therapy, occupational therapy, special education training — through the participating kindergarten's own arrangement and assessment process, without waiting for the CAC assessment to finish.

 School-based Tier 1 and Tier 2 support.
-Schools are mandated by EDB guidelines to provide support based on observed difficulties, not only on formal diagnoses.
-While waiting for the CAC, request that the SENCO implement interim accommodations: modified homework volume, preferential seating, inclusion in early-intervention remedial groups, or referral to outsourced speech therapy funded through the school's existing LSG pool.
+Schools can provide support based on observed difficulties, not only on formal diagnoses.
+While waiting for the CAC, request that the SENCO implement interim accommodations: modified homework volume, preferential seating, inclusion in early-intervention remedial groups, or referral to outsourced speech therapy funded through the school's existing resources.

 Self-funded private therapy.
 If your budget allows, private speech therapy (HK$800-1,500 per session) and occupational therapy (similar range) can begin immediately without any assessment.
-You don't need a diagnosis to start therapeutic intervention — you need a diagnosis to unlock school funding and formal accommodations.
+You don't need a diagnosis to start therapeutic intervention — a recognised assessment can support formal resource allocation and school planning.

 The Parallel Strategy